 UPGRADE TO THE BULKHEAD

 Who would have thought a few extra inches would make such a big difference?
 Having the bulkhead allows your child room to stand, stretch, or even sit on the floor in front of you and play.
 (You may want to do a quick check under the seat and around the area for anything a baby or toddler might try to grab or put in her mouth.)
+If flying long distances, you may even be able to request a bassinet from the airline for your baby to sleep in if you are in the bulkhead.

 Have a comment or question about flying with a baby?
 We’d love to hear from you.
 Leave your thoughts in the comments below.